Significant-Gravitas/AutoGPT/README.md

 ## 🔧 Usage

-1. Run `autogpt` Python module in your terminal
+1. Run `multigpt` Python module in your terminal

 ```
-python -m autogpt
+python -m multigpt
 ```

 2. After each action, choose from options to authorize command(s),